UN warns of mass famine in Yemen ahead of donor conference

 The agency warned about possible displacement of another 380,000 people if fighting reached the actual city of Marib, capital of the province, where camps for displaced people are already crowded.

-In the port city of Hodeida, meanwhile, an overnight explosion hit a residential area in al-Hawal district, killing at least five civilians and wounding three others, the U.N. mission in the strategic city said Sunday.
+In the port city of Hodeida, meanwhile, an overnight explosion hit a residential building in al-Hawal district, killing at least five civilians, including a women and a child, and wounding three others, the U.N. mission in the strategic city said Sunday.

 The mission, known as UNMHA, did not say what caused the explosion or which party was behind it.